-Retirement Guys: Have A Written Retirement Income Plan, Part 2.Written by Nolan Baker Mark Clair | | email@example.com
+Retirement Guys: Have a written retirement income plan (Part 2)Written by Nolan Baker Mark Clair | | email@example.com

-A third area to focus on in creating the written retirement income plan is keeping more of what you earn.
-Eliminate excess fees and expenses as much as possible and avoid paying commission to buy and sell investments.
-Consider the options that are available that can be used to reduce and eliminate the taxable income paid in retirement.
+A third area to focus on is keeping more of what you earn.
+Eliminate excess fees and expenses as often as possible and avoid paying commission to buy and sell investments.
+Consider the options available that can be used to reduce and eliminate the taxable income paid in retirement.
 Don’t assume that is your “fair share.”
 Get a second opinion if needed.

-For more information about The Retirement Guys, tune in every Saturday at 1 PM on 1370 WSPD or visit www.retirementguysnetwork.com.
+For more information about The Retirement Guys, tune in every Saturday at 1 p.m. on 1370 WSPD or visit www.retirementguysnetwork.com.
 Securities and Investment Advisory Services are offered through NEXT Financial Group Inc., Member FINRA / SIPC.
 NEXT Financial Group, Inc. does not provide tax or legal advice.
 The Retirement Guys are not an affiliate of NEXT Financial Group.
 The office is at 1700 Woodlands Drive, Suite 100, Maumee, OH 43537.
 419-842-0550